12 Mar Business Bookkeeping Basics for Chiropractors

 - Cash flow

 - Credit Cards

-With this information, you can compose a complete profit and loss summary which can then be incorporated into your monthly financial report.
+With this information, you can compose a complete profit and loss summary.
+This can then be incorporated into your monthly financial report.

-After you reconcile your financial information correctly, you are ready to make informed decisions based on those results.
+After you reconcile your financial information correctly, you’re ready to make informed decisions based on those results.

-1. What are my biggest expenditures?
-For most chiropractic practices, it’s employee payroll, followed by facility and equipment costs.
-However, if you notice that you’re spending a lot more than normal on business expenses, you might want to check out why that is and possibly find another vendor.
+- What are my biggest expenditures?
+For most chiropractic practices, it’s employee payroll.
+This is followed by facility and equipment costs.
+But, if you notice you’re spending a lot more than normal on business expenses, you might want to check out why that is.
+Finding another vendor might also be wise.

-3. Where is my income coming from?
-Knowing where your money is coming from can help you evaluate the success of your practice.
-Are accounts receivable being paid more quickly or are you actually seeing a growing number of office visits?
+- Where is my income coming from?
+Knowing where your money is coming from can help you check the success of your practice.
+Are accounts receivable being paid quickly?
+Or are you actually seeing a growing number of office visits?
 Is there an increase in new patients or are returning patients visiting more frequently?
-Finding the answers to these questions will allow you to allocate your time to make even more progress.
+Finding the answers to these questions will allow you to divide your time to make even more progress.

-4. Are there any financial gaps?
-As you review your reconciled financial information, you’ll easily be able to determine any numbers that don’t line up and pinpoint any oddities.
-By keeping your books current, you’ll be able to catch most mistakes and implement new protocol quickly before stumbling into a situation that could take months to resolve
+- Are there any financial gaps?
+As you review your reconciled financial information, you’ll be able to determine any numbers that don’t line up and pinpoint oddities.
+By keeping your books current, you’ll catch most mistakes and quickly put a new protocol in place before stumbling into a situation that could take months to resolve.

 Just like good nutrition, exercise, and an aligned spine keep a body healthy, practicing good bookkeeping techniques will help your chiropractic practice thrive.